Relay Pool

 Options

 open- A function like(url: string) => NRelay.
-This function should return a new instance ofNRelayfor the given URL.reqRelays- A function like(filters: NostrFilter[]) => Promise<string[]>.
-This function should return an array of relay URLs to use for making a REQ to the given filters.
-To support the Outbox model, it should analyze theauthorsfield of the filters.eventRelays- A function like(event: NostrEvent) => Promise<string[]>.
-This function should return an array of relay URLs to use for publishing an EVENT.
+This function should return a new instance ofNRelayfor the given URL.reqRouter- A function like(filters: NostrFilter[]) => ReadonlyMap<string, NostrFilter[]> | Promise<ReadonlyMap<string, NostrFilter[]>>.
+Returns a map of relay URLs to the filters that should be sent to each relay.
+To support the Outbox model, it should analyze theauthorsfield of the filters.eventRouter- A function like(event: NostrEvent) => string[] | Promise<string[]>.
+Returns an array of relay URLs to use for publishing an EVENT.
 To support the Outbox model, it should analyze thepubkeyfield of the event.eoseTimeout- Maximum time in milliseconds to wait for remaining relays after the first EOSE is received inquery().
 Defaults to1000ms.
 Set to0to disable timeout and wait for all relays.

 TIP